circonus-labs/circonus-cookbook/README.md

         # API errors when nodes are rapidly provisioned/deprovisioned.
         :clear_cache_on_start => false,

+        # Timeout in seconds for API HTTP requests
+        :timeout => 10,

         # The remaining attrs are a convenience, for creating checks/metrics/rules from node attributes.
         # this tree gets interpreted by the circonus::default recipe
         :check_bundles => {